hejrobin/loom/README.md

 2. `cd` to your forked project and run `bun install`
 3. `bun start` to start development server.

 > If you intend to run loom as a stand-alone project, fork it to a new folder.
-After that you can run `bun loom:init {{project_id}}`, this will create a `project.json` in your project root with some project config variables.

 ### Contributing